 - the CPU on which the process is executing

 - the frequency-based scheduler process identifier

 - the process' scheduling priority

 - the frequency (the number of minor cycles indicating the frequency with which the process is awakened in each major frame)

 - the starting base cycle (the first minor cycle in which the process is scheduled to be awakened in each major frame)

 - the value of the "halt on overrun" flag

 - the soft overrun limit of the process

+- the set deadline time

+- the deadline origin indicator

+- the value of the "halt on deadline violation" flag

 - the path name of the process.

-vp -s scheduler[-n proc_name][-i fpid] [-c cpu_bias]
+vp -s scheduler [-n proc\name] [-i fpid] [-c cpu\bias]

-the numeric key associated with the frequency-based scheduler for which scheduling information is to be displayed.
+-s scheduler the numeric key associated with the frequency-based scheduler for which scheduling information is to be displayed.
 The scheduler must previously have been configured.
-See the "cs - Configure a Frequency-Based Scheduler" section on page 5-13 for information on configuring a frequency-based scheduler.
+See the "cs -

--n proc_name

-a standard path name identifying a particular process for which scheduling information is to be displayed.
-This can be a full or relative path name of up to 1024 characters.
+Configure a Frequency-Based Scheduler" section on page 5-13 for information on configuring a frequency-based scheduler. -n proc_name a standard path name identifying a particular process for which scheduling information is to be displayed.
+This can be a full or relative path name of up to 1024 characters. -i fpid the frequency-based scheduler process identifier for a particular process for which scheduling information is to be displayed.

--i fpid

-the frequency-based scheduler process identifier for a particular process for which scheduling information is to be displayed.
 This value is displayed when you successfully schedule a program by executing the sp command (page 5-32).
 The default value for fpid is -1.
-If you accept the default value, you must identify the process by name and CPU.

-the processor(s) for which scheduling information is to be displayed.
+If you accept the default value, you must identify the process by name and CPU. -c cpu_bias the processor(s) for which scheduling information is to be displayed.
 The value of cpu_bias may be a single CPU ID or a list of CPU IDs.
 CPU IDs range from 0 to 7, where the number 0 represents the first logical CPU, 1 represents the second, and so on.

-A list of CPU IDs can specify a sequence or a range of numbers-for example, -c 1,3-5,7.
+A list of CPU IDs can specify a sequence or a range of numbers- for example, $-c$ 1,3-5,7.
 Note that you must use commas to separate items in the list.
-Specify the entire range of CPU IDs (0-7) by entering an asterisk ().
+Specify the entire range of CPU IDs (0- 7) by entering an asterisk ().
 The default processor is the CPU on which the real-time command processor is currently executing.